GongT/baobao/@idlebox/node/etc/node.api.md

     EXFULL = 52
 }

-// Warning: (ae-missing-release-tag) "execLazyError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "execLazyError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function execLazyError(cmd: string, args: string[], spawnOptions?: Omit<Options, 'reject' | 'stdio' | 'encoding' | 'all' | 'stderr'> & ISpawnAdditionOptions): Promise<ExecaReturnValue<string>>;

-// Warning: (ae-missing-release-tag) "exists" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "exists" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function exists(path: string): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "existsSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "existsSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function existsSync(path: string): boolean;

-// Warning: (ae-missing-release-tag) "ExitError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ExitError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class ExitError extends Error {